Normality-Guided Distributional Reinforcement Learning for Continuous Control: Introduction

-Our key contributions are: \begin{itemize} \item We provide a new target for the distributional value function, guiding it to output quantiles that are approximately normal and reduce in variance as timestep increases. \item As we utilize the distributional value function and the normality assumption, we are able to measure the uncertainty of the value distribution for each state.
-We propose an uncertainty-based policy update strategy that assigns a high weight to a less uncertain state. \item We provide an empirical validation that uses PPO \citep{DBLP:journals/corr/SchulmanWDRK17} and TRPO \citep{pmlr-v37-schulman15} on several continuous control tasks.
-We compare our normality-guided target and uncertainty strategy to standard algorithms (PPO and TRPO), and we find that our method outperforms the baselines. \end{itemize}
+In summary, our key contributions are: \begin{itemize} \item We examine that the distributional value function approximates a normal for continuous tasks, and this normal's variance increases with each timestep.
+To address this, we guide the distributional value function to produce quantiles representing a normal distribution, leveraging variances sourced from the variance network~\citep{374138,DBLP:journals/corr/KendallG17} and sampled returns. \item Under the normality assumption, we measure the uncertainty (or correctness) of the value distribution for each state, rather than relying the uncertainty derived from multiple value functions (ensemble).
+We propose an uncertainty-based policy update strategy that assigns a high weight to a correctly predicted state. \item We provide an empirical validation that uses PPO~\citep{DBLP:journals/corr/SchulmanWDRK17} and TRPO~\citep{pmlr-v37-schulman15} on several continuous control tasks.
+We compare our methods to standard algorithms (PPO and TRPO) as well as the ensemble-based approach.
+We find that our method exhibits better performance than the ensemble-based method in 10/16 tested environments, while using half as many weights and training twice as fast. \end{itemize}

-We emphasize that we expect that approximate normality in returns will hold widely across many tasks that have stochasticity and a dense reward, and the insights from the normality-guided approach we propose are compatible with many existing DRL methods at low computational cost.